DoctorKhan/The-Human-Experiment-Book/src/30_part_liberation/20_practices_for_liberation.md

 *Elena smiled.
 "You're not learning something new, Thomas.
 You're remembering something ancient.
 These abilities are part of the Tree of Life consciousness programming that was built into human genetics from the beginning."*

-*"The Tree of Knowledge gave us analytical thinking and technological development," Elena explained.
-"But the Tree of Life gave us direct consciousness interface with living systems—telepathy, precognition, energy sensing, healing abilities.
+*"**The Gneh-tah** gave us analytical thinking and technological development through the Tree of Knowledge," Elena explained.
+"But **The Werdh-anes** designed us with direct consciousness interface with living systems—telepathy, precognition, energy sensing, healing abilities.
 These aren't supernatural powers.
-They're natural human technologies that were restricted to prevent us from becoming too powerful before we developed the wisdom to use them responsibly."*
+They're natural human technologies that **The Reges** restricted to keep us manageable and prevent us from accessing our full potential."*

 *Thomas looked at his hands, remembering the energy he had felt flowing between them during healing practice.
 "So when we develop these abilities..."*

-*"We're proving that we're ready for the next phase of human evolution," Elena finished.
+*"We're overriding **Reges** programming and reactivating our original **Werdh-anes** design," Elena finished.
 "We're demonstrating that we can access Tree of Life consciousness while maintaining the analytical capabilities of the Tree of Knowledge.
-We're becoming integrated beings."*
+We're healing the trauma that **The Wiros** inflicted and becoming the integrated beings we were meant to be."*

 ### Biological Rehabilitation: Healing from Environmental Toxicity